 • The header is attached to the combine.
-AUTO HEADER HEIGHT CONTROL

-- The combine is on level ground, with the header level with the ground.
+- The combine is on level ground and the header angle is set so that the header is parallel to the ground.

 - The engine is running.

 - The combine is not moving.

 - No faults have been received from the Header Height Controller (HHC) module.

-- The header/feeder is disengaged.
+- The header is disengaged.

 - The lateral float buttons are NOT pressed.

 - The ESC key is NOT pressed.